 There are several techniques that are covered at Guitar Tricks; there are modules that focus on the exact playing style of these megastars and cover artists such as Jimi Hendrix and Chet Atkins.

 I thought that the core learning system for beginning musicians was really great; Guitar Tricks produced short lessons that didn’t get too complex or boring.

 All of the guitar lessons and guitar tools that are on the Guitar Tricks website are completely downloadable, so if you ever don’t have an internet connection and want to keep learning how to play, just download your lessons!
 The program is really affordable, especially since you can download off of the website; you’re only paying $15 a month!

 The only thing that I didn’t really like about Guitar Tricks is that there are some very old video lessons on there that are comprised of very low production quality, but there are only a handful of these videos- I would say about two or three videos have this problem.

 Personally, I think that Guitar Tricks is a better site to learn guitar on.
 While Jam Play and Guitar Tricks are the two biggest guitar learning websites in the world, Guitar Tricks really beats out Jam Play.

-Guitar Tricks has a class that’s been designed specifically for beginners, that has step by step instructions to make sure that the learning process goes nice and slow.
+THe Guitar Tricks app has a class that’s been designed specifically for beginners, that has step by step instructions to make sure that the learning guitar process goes nice and slow.
 With Guitar Tricks, each lesson builds on top of the previous lesson, which means that this site has a whole lot of information to offer beginners.

 The video lessons that Guitar Tricks has to offer are short, sweet, and to the point.